 When it’s time to fund your garage conversion ideas, an unsecured home improvement loan might be the right fit for you.

-The benefits of a home improvement loan at SoFi include:
+The benefits of a home improvement loan with SoFi include:

 • Quick process, with the average time from loan approval to funding being seven days